-After the itinerary was almost finished, I got a phone call from a friend, suggesting we should go for a proper climb, instead of just hiking.
+Later I got a phone call from a friend, suggesting we should go for a proper climb, instead of just hiking.
 I had not been climbing for a while but it was hard to say no to alpinism!
 My eyes were upon the highest Slovenian mountains, so we agreed to climb the South Ridge of Škrlatica (UIAA IV-/III, 350m).
 The approach was very long and tiring (3-4hrs), so we decided to depart a day before the climb, reach the bivouac and spend the night there.

 It was a hot, sunny Sunday afternoon when we started the hike in the Vrata valley.
-The parking lot was rather full with dozens of parked cars, waiting for their owners to return from the surrounding mountains.
+The parking lot was rather full, with dozens of parked cars, waiting for their owners to return from the surrounding mountains.
 The hike towards the bivouac (1980m) is fairly easy, with a few steeper sections, when the weight of my backpack (15kg) became uncomfortable.

 We reached the bivouac one hour before sunset, which gave us just enough time to enjoy a bowl of soup with majestic views on the surrounding peaks (Stenar, Dolkova Špica) and the north face of Cmir.

-The night was a bit cold, around 6 degrees Celsius which was less than we expected.
+The night was a bit cold, around 6 degrees Celsius which was less than expected.
 Thank goodness for my sleeping bag.